WarWithinMe/Sublime-CodeRunner/README.md

 Sublime-CodeRunner
 ==================

-A simple plugin to allow you to run the current file, and show the result in sublimetext You need to save the file before running this command.
+A simple plugin to use the current file as source code, run it and show the result.
+It is just like the Mac App `CodeRunner`, with less feature.

 ## currently supported command :
    -  `run_code`